HairySpoon/htlfc/docs/README.md

 * The input file is first unpacked into a temporary directory.
 Some adjustment may take place depending on the format.
 * Associated files (style sheets, images, javascript, etc) are converted into in-line format and merged into the main file.

 The user may examine the unpacked content between the two steps.
-Use either `-p` option "pause" from the command line, or select "Unpack and  Open Browser" from the graphical interface.
+Use either `--pause` option from the command line, or select "Unpack and  Open Browser" from the graphical interface.

 ## Usage